pendragons-code/Jasbot/README.md

 # Errors
 This thing was hastily put together with no consideration of stabiltiy yet.
 JK HAHA no. I just haven't got the time to test it yet so RIP.

+# Development slowdown:
+This repo will see less activity for now.
+Some shit got my ass really busy.